shoemb/dielectricInterfacesGeneralized/README.md

 # dielectricInterfacesGeneralized
 This code implements the algorithm for applying the method of images to an arbitrary number of conducting/dielectric slabs described in [Haji-Akbari A, Shoemaker B. Ideal conductor/dielectric model (ICDM): A generalized technique to correct for finite-size effects in molecular simulations of hindered ion transport.
 ChemRxiv.
 Cambridge: Cambridge Open Engage; 2023 doi:10.26434/chemrxiv-2023-1mgbh]

-The basic usage is demonstrated in the function "testFunctionality.py" and described here.
+The basic usage is demonstrated in the function "testFunctionality()" and described here.

 --------------------------------------------------------------